-Eric Asimov is the primary wine critic at the New York Times, where he writes two columns for the paper, “The Pour” and “Wines of the Times.”
-In addition, he maintains an online blog for the paper, also called “The Pour.”
+Eric Asimov is the primary wine critic at the New York Times, where he writes two columns for the paper, “Wines of the Times” and "Wine School."
+He used to maintain an online blog for the paper, called “The Pour” however, the Pour blog is now a part of http://www.nytimes.com/pages/dining.
 Asimov is noted for his “thoughtful, objective, yet inclusive” approach to wine.
 His freelance writing can be found in such publications as Food and Wine, Details, Martha Stewart Living, and Sommelier Journal.
 He also wrote the book, “How to Love Wine,” and co-authored “The New York Times Guide to Restaurants 2004.”

 Asimov was born July 17, 1957 in Bethpage, New York to Stanley Asimov, a former VP at Newsday, and Ruth Asimov, a ceramic artist.
 He attended college at Wesleyan University, graduating in 1980.
 He went on to pursue graduate work in American studies at the University of Texas at Austin.
 In the early 1980s Asimov worked for The Chicago Sun-Times, but in 1984 he left to begin his career working for the New York Times.
 Asimov began his New York Times career as an editor in National News.
 He then went on to become the editor of the Living Section from 1991 to 1994, and from 1994 to 1995 he edited the Styles of The Times section.
 Mr. Asimov took on the newly created position of chief wine critic at the New York Times in 2004.